gravitational/teleport-plugins/access/jirabot/README.md

 # Teleport JIRA Bot

 This package provides Teleport <-> Jira integration that allows teams to approve or deny Access Requests on a Jira Project Board.
+It works with both Jira Cloud and Jira Server 8.

 ## Setup

+Setup process is different for the Jira Cloud and Jira Server editions:

-Please refer to [INSTALL.md](./INSTALL.md) for a detailed getting started guide.
+- Please refer to [INSTALL-JIRA-CLOUD.md](./INSTALL-JIRA-CLOUD.md) for a detailed Jira Cloud getting started guide.
+- Jira Server getting started guide: [INSTALL-JIRA-SERVER.md](./INSTALL-JIRA-SERVER.md)

 Next few paragraphs will guide you through building the plugin locally.

 ```bash